Sustainability awards

 Education for Sustainable Development

-Education for sustainable development (ESD) sits at the heart of UWE Bristol’s teaching and learning and we are proud to be one of only three UK universities to have Professor in Education for Sustainable Development.
+Education for sustainable development (ESD) sits at the heart of UWE Bristol’s teaching and learning and we are proud to be one of only three UK universities to have a Professor in Education for Sustainable Development.
 To embed ESD in all courses we have mapped each one in relation to the Sustainable Development Goals.
-To ensure that we are on track and to provide scrutiny we apply for and have received SOS-UK’s Responsible Futures accreditation.
-To support asylum seekers and refugees we offer two Sanctuary scholarships.
+To ensure that we are on track and to provide scrutiny, we are accredited to SOS-UK’s Responsible Futures standard.
+We are also institutional signatories to the United Nations Principles of Responsible Management Education.

 Energy sources, waste, recycling, carbon and water reduction